-Doing Tor on the web is simple - you basically install the tor package from most distributions' repositories and configure the web browser to use 127.0.0.1:9050 as a SOCKS5 proxy.
-But what if, like me, you have half a dozen machines on the network that all need web access over Tor, and you feel it's more efficient to just have one Tor client for the whole network rather than one per host?
+Doing Tor on the web is simple - you basically install the tor package from most distributions’ repositories and configure the web browser to use 127.0.0.1:9050 as a SOCKS5 proxy.
+But what if, like me, you have half a dozen machines on the network that all need web access over Tor?
+What if some of them are embedded devices that have no available Tor client?
+Or what if you simply feel it’s more efficient to have one Tor client for the whole network rather than one per host?

 It’s actually really simple, but I found it quite hard to google the problem.
 To allow access to Tor to non-localhost hosts, look in the file

 and add the line

 where [ip_address] is the IP address of the machine on which Tor is installed.
 Then configure access with one of the following